-Moody's Investors Service, Inc. ("Moody's"), Standard & Poor's Ratings Group, a division of The McGraw Hill Companies, Inc., and Fitch Ratings have assigned ratings for the 2012A Subordinate Revenue Bonds, of "A3" (Negative Outlook), "A-" (Stable Outlook) and "A-" (Stable Outlook), respectively.
-The 2012A MLF Special Revenue Bonds have been assigned a rating of "Aa3" (Negative Outlook) by Moody's and a rating of "AA" (Stable Outlook) by Fitch Ratings.
+Moody's, S&P, and Fitch, Inc. ("Fitch Ratings") have assigned ratings for the 2012B Subordinate Revenue Bonds, of "A3" (Negative Outlook), "A-" (Stable Outlook) and "A-" (Stable Outlook), respectively.
+The Insured Bond is expected to be assigned a rating of "Aa3" (on review for possible downgrade) by Moody's and "AA- (Stable Outlook) by S&P based upon the issuance of the Policy by AGM for the Insured Bond at the time of delivery.
+The 2012B MLF Special Revenue Bonds have been assigned a rating of "Al" (Stable Outlook) by Moody's and a rating of "AA" (Stable Outlook) by Fitch Ratings.

-An explanation of the significance of each of such ratings and outlook may be obtained from the rating agency furnishing the same at the following addresses: Standard & Poor's Rating Group, 55 Water Street, New York, NY 10041, Moody's Investors Service, 7 World Trade Center at 250 Greenwich Street, New York, NY 10007; and Fitch Ratings, One State Street

-Plaza, New York, NY 10004.
+An explanation of the significance of each of such ratings and outlook may be obtained from the rating agency furnishing the same at the following addresses: S&P, 55 Water Street, New York, NY 10041; Moody's, 7 World Trade Center at 250 Greenwich Street, New York, NY 10007; and Fitch Ratings, One State Street Plaza, New York, NY 10004.
 Certain materials and information not included in this Official Statement may have been furnished to such rating agencies.
 A rating is not a recommendation to buy, sell or hold securities.
 There is no assurance that such ratings will continue for any given period of time or that they may not be lowered or withdrawn entirely by the rating agencies, or either of them, if, in their or its judgment, circumstances so warrant.
 Any such downward change in or withdrawal of such ratings, or any of them, may have an adverse effect on the market price of the 2012 Bonds.